ga-wdi-lessons/cs-algorithms/README.md

 ### We Do: Bubble Sort (5 minutes, 0:40)

-Next, we'll visualize bubble sorting with 7 volunteers.
+Next, we'll visualize bubble sorting with seven volunteers.
 One person will play the role of the recursive sorter.

 Bubble sort repeatedly steps through the list to be sorted, compares each pair of adjacent items and swaps them if they are in the wrong order.
 The pass